 History of IECE

 In the community, IECE meets the needs of existing and startup entrepreneurs by offering business consulting services, student internship resources, and entrepreneurial training programs that help them achieve greater levels of success in their business ventures.
-Business programs offered by IECE include the Inland Empire & Coachella Valley Women's Business Center (WBC), Inland Empire Small Business Development Center (SBDC), The Professional Entrepreneur program, The OWN IT!
-Workshop series, the Entrepreneurial Technician courses and student consulting and project teams.
+Business programs offered by IECE include the Inland Empire & Coachella Valley Women's Business Center (WBC), Inland Empire Small Business Development Center (SBDC), the Entrepreneurial Resource Centers in San Bernardino and Temecula, the Palm Desert iHub, the Catapult Growth Network, International Trade Development program, and student consulting and project teams.
 Recognized annually as one of the top entrepreneurship centers in the country, IECE is a key campus and community resource.

 - Inland Empire Small Business Development Center (IESBDC)

 - Entrepreneurial Resource Center (ERC) in San Bernardino